 Over time the sentimental value a loose diamond, diamond ring, or diamond jewelry accrues is often far greater than its accrued actual value.
 Given this additional variable, we often encourage first-time diamond sellers to make sure they’re truly ready to sell their diamond before asking for an estimate or proceeding with the process.

-Unfortunately, diamond buyers cannot take your emotional investment in your diamond into consideration, which can make selling processes drawn out or offers to feel disappointing.
-With that in mind, if you truly want to be successful in selling loose diamonds online or a diamond ring, we encourage you to be fully detached from your diamond before proceeding with the process.
+Unfortunately, diamond buyers cannot take your emotional investment in your diamond into consideration, which might make you wonder, ‘why did I even think I should sell my diamonds?’.
+Don’t be discouraged, try to detach yourself from your diamond if you truly want to be successful in selling loose diamonds online or a diamond ring.

 It is nearly impossible to make a profit selling a diamond you bought for a retail price.